tomatolog/manticore/docs/2_installation/sphinx_deprecations_and_changes_in_default_configu.rst

 -  ondisk\_dict\_default is deprecated.
 No need to save RAM this way.

--  compat\_sphinxql\_magics was removed.
-Now you can't use an old result format and SphinxQL always looks more like ANSI SQL.

--  Completely removed xmlpipe.
-This was a very old ad hoc solution for a particular customer. xmlpipe2 surpasses it in every single aspect.

-None of the different querying methods are deprecated, but as of version 2.2.1-beta, SphinxQL is the most advanced method.
+None of the different querying methods are deprecated, but SphinxQL is the most advanced method.
 We plan to remove SphinxAPI and Sphinx SE someday so it would be a good idea to start using SphinxQL.

 -  The SetWeights() API call has been deprecated for a long time and has now been removed from official APIs.

 -  The default matching mode for the API is now ‘extended’.
 Actually, all other modes are deprecated.
-We recommend using the `extended query syntax <../extended_query_syntax.html>`__ instead.
+We recommend using the `extended query syntax <../extended_query_syntax.md>`__ instead.

-Changes for 2.2.2-beta:

--  Removed deprecated “address” and “port” directives.
-Use “listen” instead.

--  Removed str2wordcount attributes.
-Use
-   `index\_field\_lengths=1 <../index_configuration_options/indexfield_lengths.html>`__
-   instead.

--  Removed str2ordinal attributes.
-Use string attributes for sorting.

--  ondisk\_dict and ondisk\_dict\_default was removed.

--  Removed charset\_type and mssql\_unicode - we now support only UTF-8
-   encoding.

--  Removed deprecated enable\_star.
-Now always work as with enable\_star=1.

--  Removed CLI search which confused people instead of helping them and sql\_query\_info.

--  Deprecated SetMatchMode() API call.

--  Changed default
-   `thread\_stack <../searchd_program_configuration_options/threadstack.html>`__
-   value to 1M.

--  Deprecated SetOverride() API call.

-Changes for 2.2.3-beta:

--  Removed unneeded max\_matches key from config file.